starfishpanda/mastermind/README.md

   - Logging with `Winston` or `Morgan`
   - Load testing with `JMeter`, and performance monitoring
   - Containerize project with `Docker` and deploy on a cloud service like Google Cloud Platform (GCP) or Amazon Web Services (AWS)
-  - CI/CD pipeline with `GitLab` or `GitHub Actions`
+  - CI/CD pipeline with `GitLab` or `GitHub Actions` for continuous development, testing and deployment to production
   - Using more context for global state management instead of local state

   ### Development Process and Lessons Learned
   Please check the the [Development Process and Lessons Learned Doc](/process-lessons.md) for more details.

   ### Acknowledgements
   I want to express my gratitude to the LinkedIn REACH program for this opportunity, and my appreciation to the interviewers for taking time out of their schedules to review this project.
 It has been very rewarding to reflect on my coding journey, and sprint through this open-ended project.
-I'm looking forward to building on top of it in the future, and leveraging what I have learned for other passion projects.
+I'm looking forward to building on top of it in the future, and leveraging what I have learned for new passion projects.